resque/resque-loner/README.markdown

 2. The key must not be binary, because this restriction applies to redis keys: *Keys are not binary safe strings in Redis, but just strings not containing a space or a newline character.
 For instance "foo" or "123456789" or "foo_bar" are valid keys, while "hello world" or "hello\n" are not.* (see http://code.google.com/p/redis/wiki/IntroductionToRedisDataTypes)

 So when your job overwrites the #redis_key method, make sure these requirements are met.
 And all should be good.

+### Resque integration

+Unfortunately not everything could be done as a plugin, so I overwrote three methods of Resque::Job: create, reserve and destroy (there were no hooks for these events).
+All the logic is in `module Resque::Plugins::Loner` though, so it should be fairly easy to make this a *pure* plugin once the hooks are there.